RaoulRV/picknch/README.md

 - On the Log In page the user is presented again with a form to fill out.
 - This form includes: Username and Password and a tickbox for Remember me.
-- Once he user has filled out the fields and clicked Sign in he will be presented with a sucess message.
+- Once he user has filled out the fields and clicked Sign in he will be presented with a success message.
 - Django allauth was also used here.

 ### Log Out Page